The Importance of Father Daughter Relationships | Children's Bureau

 Father Absence

-As we have already discussed, a father has a major impact on childhood development.
-While we have mentioned just a few of the positive impacts of a strong bond of a father and daughter, the importance of father-daughter relationships is truly exemplified by the implications of its absence.
+As discussed, a father significantly impacts childhood development.
+While we’ve mentioned a few positive impacts of a strong father-daughter bond, the importance of their relationship is exemplified by the implications of its absence.

 Impact

-Former President George W. Bush even addressed this issue specifically, stating:
+Former President George W. Bush addressed this issue, stating:

 “Over the past four decades, fatherlessness has emerged as one of our greatest social problems.
 We know that children who grow up with absent fathers can suffer lasting damage.
 They are more likely to end up in poverty or drop out of school, become addicted to drugs, have a child out of wedlock, or end up in prison.
 Fatherlessness is not the only cause of these things, but our nation must recognize it is an important factor.”

-Furthermore, Vincent J. Bove, a recipient of the FBI Director’s Community Leadership Award and a national speaker and author, explored this idea in a journal published in the Epoch Times.
-He expressed what were “alarming concerns” based on data retrieved from the U.S. Census Bureau, U.S. Department of Justice, and Centers for Disease Control.
+Vincent J. Bove, recipient of the FBI Director’s Community Leadership Award and national speaker and author, explored this idea in the Epoch Times.
+He expressed “alarming concerns” based on data from the U.S. Census Bureau, U.S. Department of Justice, and Centers for Disease Control.
 They reported that fatherless homes account for 90% of homeless children, 85% of childhood behavioral problems, 71% of high school dropouts, 63% of youth suicides, 50% of teen mothers, and 85% of incarcerated youth.
-Bove argued that because the family is a citizen’s primary source of education and socialization, the problem of absentee fathers must be addressed head on in order to build healthy communities.
+Bove argued that because the family is a citizen’s primary source of education and socialization, the problem of absentee fathers must be addressed to build healthy communities.

-What, then, can be done to combat these “alarming concerns”?
-Currently, there is a copious amount of social services available in the United States that provide assistance to single-parent households and their children.
-Such programs include: the Health and Human Services Agency, Center for Social Advocacy, Family Resource Centers, Community Health Services, Teen Centers, Volunteers of America, the YMCA, the Boys and Girls Club, and numerous other organizations.
-However, there seems to be a service gap in mentoring and life skills training programs for adolescents from female-headed, single parent households.
-While the existing social service agencies have proved to be effective in the short-term (and have even experienced some long-term success), more direct, intentional, micro-practice services are needed to create lasting change in the community at the macro-level.
+What can be done to tackle these concerns?
+Many social services in the United States help single-parent households, like the Health and Human Services Agency, Center for Social Advocacy, Family Resource Centers, Community Health Services, Teen Centers, Volunteers of America, the YMCA, and the Boys and Girls Club.
+However, there’s a gap in mentoring and life skills training for teens from female-headed, single-parent homes.
+While current agencies have proved effective in the short term and have experienced some long-term success, more direct, focused programs are needed for lasting community change.

 How You Can Help

-- If you are a father, first make your relationship with your own children a priority!
-Find creative ways to spend time together, like trying out an indoor obstacle course for kids.
-There are many ways for parents to bond with children.
-Even the simple, everyday moments mean so much!
-Just being present and available in the day-to-day speaks volumes.
-Be a dad who is involved.
-The National Responsible Fatherhood Clearinghouse, most commonly known as “fatherhood.gov”, has countless tips and activities for dads regarding parenting, being intentional with your kids, and truly being involved.
-You can also get connected with a fatherhood program for additional support.
-Responsible fatherhood programs exist all over the country!
+1. If you’re a father, prioritize your relationship with your children!
+Find creative ways to spend time together, like trying an indoor kids’ obstacle course.
+There are many ways for parents to bond with kids.
+Even simple moments mean a lot!
+Just being present and available speaks volumes.
+Be an involved dad.
+The National Responsible Fatherhood Clearinghouse and our Father Engagement Program have tips and activities for dads on parenting, being intentional with their kids, and being involved.
+Responsible fatherhood programs exist nationwide.

-- Do your best to be available to kids in your community that do not have a good relationship with a father figure at home.
-This can be your nieces and nephews kids at your church, on your child’s sports team, or even your kids’ best friends.
-Model what a healthy, safe, and strong father relationship looks like.
+2. Do your best to be available to kids in your community without a good father figure at home.
+This can be your nieces and nephews, kids at your church, your child’s sports team, or your kids’ best friends.
+Model a healthy, safe, and strong father relationship.

-- If you’re not currently a dad, you can do the same!
-Volunteer in your community, become a mentor, get involved in foster care, coach a sports team, attend a father-daughter dance as a father figure, or connect kids in your life to positive male role models.
+3. If you’re not a dad, you can still help!
+You can volunteer, become a mentor, get involved in foster care, coach a sports team, attend a father-daughter dance as a father figure, or help connect kids to positive male role models.

-- Support single moms!
-Single parenthood is tough – working, paying bills, school drop offs, extracurricular activities, meal planning, grocery shopping, doctors appointments, love, nurturing – it all adds up!
+4. Support single moms!
+Single parenthood is tough, from working, paying bills, school drop-offs, extracurriculars, meal planning, grocery shopping, doctors’ appointments, love to nurturing—it all adds up!
 Bring a mom in your community a meal, offer to watch her kids for a night off, or run errands for her.
-Also, if the fathers of the children in your life are not around, resist the temptation to speak poorly of them.
-By speaking badly of one of the adults who helped create a child, the child often comes to believe there is something inherently wrong with them, too.
+Also, if the fathers of the children in your life are absent, resist the temptation to speak poorly of them.
+Talking badly of one of the child’s parents can make them believe there’s something wrong with them, too.

-Overall, we all have a role to play in making sure that every child in our nation is loved, safe, nurtured, and cared for.
-This Father’s Day, whether you are a father through biology, foster care, adoption, guardianship, mentoring, leadership, influence, or love, we here at Children’s Bureau honor and celebrate you!
+We all have a role in ensuring every child in our nation is loved, safe, nurtured, and cared for.
+This Father’s Day, whether you’re a father by biology, foster care, adoption, guardianship, mentoring, leadership, influence, or love, we at All For Kids honor and celebrate you!